Ranjith-Prabu/Churn-Prediction-Project/README.md

 # Telecom Churn Prediction
 A Telecom company would like to predict the Churn and the reasons for the churn in order to proactively make better decisions to reduce churn.
 I have used Logistic Regression & Random Forest to predict and classify the customer will churn/not churn.
 Ultimately found the top most factors impacting churn in this telecom company.
+These insights will help the telecom company to be proactive in reducing customer churn.